-Philip Elswick is currently the Interim City Manager for Pikeville.
-He oversees the City of Pikeville’s operations and projects.
+Philip Elswick is currently the City Manager for Pikeville.
+While serving as Deputy City Manager he oversaw Code Enforcement, Engineering, and all of the city’s projects.
 Mr. Elswick is very involved in the city’s economic development efforts, which includes the city’s Fiber to the Premise project and the development of the Kentucky Enterprise Industrial Park.

 Prior to this position, Mr. Elswick was the President and CEO of a regional engineering consulting firm based in Pikeville, which provided civil, environmental, and mining engineering services as well as land surveying and architectural services.
 He is also a licensed professional engineer in several states.

 The City of Pikeville is a vibrant, forward thinking, progressive community.
 It is a tremendous honor to be a part of the leadership of the City of Pikeville.
 As a regional hub for healthcare, education, legal, and finance, the City is the perfect place for industry to begin and expand.
 With an abundance of resources like an available skilled workforce, excess capacity in our infrastructure, and great quality of life, Pikeville is ready for future growth and development.

 We are centrally located with several interstate quality highways.
 U.S. Highways 23, 119, and 460 and Kentucky Route 80 all intersect in our community.